valentina-b/out2fashion-weather-clothing-app/README.md

 * [W3 CSS validator](http://www.css-validator.org/)
 * [Esprima JS calidator](https://esprima.org/demo/validate.html)

-Similar to my previous project, the web app was tested on the devices and browsers listed below.
+The web app was tested on the devices and browsers listed below.
 I loaded the page on each of the device and browser combination and looked for any visual and functional errors.
 I've also tried to resize browsers on desktop to look for hidden irregularities.
+More about the errors I've encountered can be found under the 'Bugs and Problems'.

 Desktop:

 1. Acer
   * Google Chrome
   * Internet Explorer
-  * Mozilla
+  * Firefox
 2. MacBook
   * Google Chrome
   * Safari
   * Opera
-  * Mozilla
+  * Firefox

 Mobile: